 Change came for all of minor league baseball following the 1962 season, and the Dukes were no exception.
 As the Texas League switched to the newly created Double-A designation, Albuquerque had a new parent club in the Los Angeles Dodgers.
 For three seasons, the Dukes moniker was used by the franchise, and future Dodgers like Wes Parker and Bill Singer took to the grass at old Tingley Field, as well as some young players who would go on to successful careers as major league managers–Jeff Torborg and Hall-of-Famer Bobby Cox.
 The last Double-A season for the Dukes was in 1964, after which the franchise was renamed to the Albuquerque Dodgers.
 The COTOB team would play up until 1971, and during that time, a brand new stadium was erected in Albuquerque with the hope of attracting a Triple-A franchise.

-The Dukes were ahead of their time in terms of their visual brand, which was updated a few years into their PCL era.
+The Dukes were ahead of their time in terms of their visual brand.
 Uniforms were bright hues of red and gold, and the caps had a unique logo of a Zia Sun with a capital A in the center.
-Jerseys featured the word Dukes rendered in a very distinct font of interlocking letters, and there was a sleeve patch with a smiling cartoonish conquistador.
+Jerseys featured the word Dukes rendered in a very distinct 1970s font of interlocking letters, and an unforgettable smiling cartoon conquistador.
 In the early days, gold was the primary uniform color, with red details.
 Over time, the colors would be reversed, with red being the identifying look.